Swappa: Swappa Device Criteria Requirements

 Swappa requires all devices to be fully functional including all functions of the screen, buttons, ports, and camera.
 Listed devices must have a functional battery that properly charges and discharges.
-Devices must have a clean ESN that is ready for activation, and they cannot have an outstanding financial obligation with a carrier, have any cracked or chipped glass, water damage, or other structural issues.
+Devices must have a clean ESN ready for activation, and they cannot have an outstanding financial obligation with a carrier or have any cracked or chipped glass, water damage, or other structural issues.

 Payments and Fees on Swappa

 Swappa uses PayPal for Marketplaces to process payments.
 According to Swappa, PayPal is used for payment processing because of the protections offered for buyers and sellers.

 PayPal Purchase Protections for buyers include coverage for items that are damaged or lost in shipping and for items that are not as advertised.
 PayPal's buyer protections also include dispute resolution and are valid for 180 days from the date of purchase.
-PayPal protections for sellers include fraud protection and offer protection against unauthorized transactions and item not received claims.
+PayPal protections for sellers include fraud protection and offer protection against unauthorized transactions and claims for items not received.

 Selling on Swappa is free for sellers.
-Buyers pay a sale fee that is already included in the displayed price on the listing.
-The Swappa sale fee is tiered based on the sellers asking price.
+Buyers pay a sale fee already included in the displayed price on the listing.
+The Swappa sale fee is tiered based on the seller's asking price.